justincasher/justincasher.github.io/machine learning/Catan_RL/Catan_RL.md

 title: Modeling Catan through self-play (2024)
 ---
 <br>
-**Abstract.** &nbsp; We teach a neural network how to play the game of Catan using reinforcement learning by the means of self-play.
-In particular, we utilize temporal-difference and Monte-Carlos search tree training methods, along with a residual neural network structure.
-This model achieves an amature level of play.
+**Abstract.** &nbsp; We teach a neural network how to play the board game Catan using reinforcement learning via self-play.
+In particular, we utilize both temporal-difference and Monte-Carlos search tree training methods, along with a residual neural network structure.
+This model achieves an intermediate level of play.

 ## Table of Contents